Indiscernible Subspaces and Minimal Wide Types: Counterexamples

 A central question in the study of inseparably categorical Banach space theories is the degree of definability of the `minimal Hilbert space' that controls a given inseparable model of the theory.
 Results of Henson and Raynaud in \cite{HensonRaynaud} imply that in general the Hilbert space may not be definable.
 In \cite{SHELAH2019106738}, Shelah and Usvyatsov ask whether or not the Hilbert space can be taken to be type-definable or a zeroset.
 In Example \ref{ex:no-def} we present a simple, but hopefully clarifying, example showing that this is slightly too much to ask.

 It is somewhat uncomfortable that even in complex Hilbert structures we are only thinking about \emph{real} indiscernible subspaces rather than \emph{complex} indiscernible subspaces.
-One problem is that Ramsey-Dvoretzky-Milman phenomena only deal with real subspaces in general.
-The other problem is that Definition \ref{defn:main-defn} is incompatible with complex structure:
+In particular, our existing Definition~\ref{defn:main-defn} is incompatible with complex structure:

 \begin{prop} Let $T$ be a complex Banach theory.
 Let $V$ be an indiscernible subspace in some model of $T$.
 For any non-zero $a\in V$ and $\lambda \in \mathbb{C} \setminus \{0\}$, if $\lambda a \in V$, then $\lambda \in \mathbb{R}$. \end{prop} \begin{proof} Assume that for some non-zero vector $a$, both $a$ and $ia$ are in $V$.
 We have that $(a,ia)\equiv(ia,a)$, but $(a,ia)\models d(ix,y)=0$ and $(ia,a)\not\models d(ix,y)=0$, which contradicts indiscernibility.
 Therefore we cannot have that both $a$ and $ia$ are in $V$.
 The same statement for $a$ and $\lambda a$ with $\lambda \in \mathbb{C}\setminus \mathbb{R}$ follows immediately, since $a,\lambda a \in V \Rightarrow ia \in V$. \end{proof}